Brock Vereen

-Brock Vereen (born August 17, 1992) is a former American football safety.
-He was drafted by the Chicago Bears of the National Football League (NFL) in the fourth round of the 2014 NFL Draft.
-He has also played for the Minnesota Vikings and New England Patriots.
+Brock Vereen (born August 17, 1992) is an American former professional football safety.
+He was selected by the Chicago Bears of the National Football League (NFL) in the fourth round of the 2014 NFL draft.
+He was also a member of the Minnesota Vikings, New England Patriots and Kansas City Chiefs.
 He played college football at University of Minnesota.
-He is currently doing broadcasting work on Big Ten Network on their onsite pre game show and on CBS Sports Network's That Other Pregame Show as a studio commentator.
+He is currently doing broadcasting work on Big Ten Network on their onsite pre-game show and on CBS Sports Network's That Other Pregame Show as a studio commentator.

-High school career
+Early life

-Vereen attended Valencia High School in Santa Clarita, California, where he was a two-time All-CIF selection.
-He led his team to a 12-1 record in 2009.
+Vereen attended Valencia High School in Santa Clarita, California, where he was a two-time All-California Interscholastic Federation (CIF) selection.
+He led his team to a 12–1 record in 2009.
 As a senior, he recorded 51 tackles, eight interceptions, two pass break-ups and one sack, while offensively, playing wide receiver, he caught 20 receptions for 474 yards and seven touchdowns.

 Vereen was also a standout track & field athlete at Valencia, where he posted a personal best-time of 10.89 seconds in the 100-meter dash and participated in the 4x100.

 Regarded as a three-star recruit by Rivals.com, Vereen was rated as the 66th best cornerback prospect of his class.
 Scout.com considered Vereen a two-star recruit and ranked him as the No. 166 cornerback in the nation, while ESPN.com had him as the No. 57 cornerback.

 College career

 Vereen attended the University of Minnesota from 2010 to 2013.
 He played both safety and cornerback.
 As a true freshman in 2010, he appeared in nine games with four starts and recorded 10 total tackles.
 In 2011, he started all 12 games at cornerback, recording 67 tackles, one interception, one forced fumble and five pass break-ups.
 In 2012, he played in all 13 games, with seven starts at safety.
 He recorded 64 tackles, nine pass break-ups and two interceptions.
 In 2013, as a senior, he started all 13 games at safety, recording 59 tackles, one forced fumble, one interception and six pass break-ups.
-He was named first-team All-Big Ten by the coaches.
+He was named first-team All-Big Ten Conference by the coaches.